Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Proof of the gluing theorem : II - Gluing by alternating method

 on $L_{m,\delta}^2(\Sigma_T;u^*TX\otimes \Lambda^{0,1})$.

 On the other hand, we have the following estimate.

 \begin{lem} Let $m \geq 2$.
 Then

-\end{lem} \begin{proof} This is rather an immediate consequence of the fact that the covariant derivative $\nabla_r^2 \mathcal P = \left(\frac{\del}{\del r}\right)^2 \mathcal P$ do not differentiate $V$.
+\end{lem} \begin{proof} {The second inequality follows from \eqref{142form}.
+On the other hand, the first one} is rather an immediate consequence of the fact that the covariant derivative $\nabla_r^2 \mathcal P = \left(\frac{\del}{\del r}\right)^2 \mathcal P$ do not differentiate $V$.
 Especially this inequality is obvious for the case of flat metric and the standard complex structure on $\C^n$.
 For the readers' convenience, we provide a full explanation on why the presence of exponential maps and the parallel transports do not hinder obtaining the required estimate in Appendix \ref{appendixA}. \end{proof}

 We also have